BasuShaon/AR-RNA-seq-STED/README.md

 # AR companion code

-Companion code (RNA-sequencing analysis and STED image macros) to assess the activity of novel small-molecules that target condensates formed by the androgen receptor in prostate cancer cell lines.
+Companion code (RNA-seq pre-processing, STED image macros, and statistical analysis) to assess the activity of novel small-molecules that target condensates formed by the androgen receptor in prostate cancer cell lines.

-Reproduces statistics published in "**Rational Optimization of a Transcription Factor Activation Domain Inhibitor**" by Basu et al.
+Results are summarized in "**Rational Optimization of a Transcription Factor Activation Domain Inhibitor**" by Basu et al.

 Published: Nature Structural & Molecular Biology, Dec 06 2023